phpmyadmin/phpmyadmin/docs/setup.rst

 (:config:option:`$cfg['Servers'][$i]['controluser']` and
 :config:option:`$cfg['Servers'][$i]['controlpass']` settings)
 with the proper rights to those tables.
-For example you can create it using following statement:
+For example you can create it using the following statement:

-And for any MariaDB version:
+For any MariaDB version:

 .. code-block:: mysql